Yarra River Protection, Australia

 Practical: land-use planning mechanisms guiding use and development along the river corridor (catchment-scale integration is not documented).

-Potential lies in strengthening the authority, scope and cross-domain integration of the governance model (e.g., planning influence, broader geographic and policy-domain coverage); sources emphasise that current scope limitations constrain transformative reach.
+Potential lies in strengthening the authority, scope and cross-domain integration of the governance model (e.g., planning influence, broader geographic and policy-domain coverage); the analysed sources emphasise that current scope limitations constrain transformative reach.

 Note: Blank cells reflect that the documentary evidence available for this case did not contain sufficiently explicit information to address these dimensions.
 This absence should not be interpreted as implying that such mechanisms were irrelevant or ineffective, but simply that they were not documented within the scope of the source materials.